holmesw/issn/README.md

 #ISSN XQuery 3.0 and XSLT 2.0 Function Library#

-ISSNs (or **International Standard Serial Number**s), are used by publishers (and others) to identify periodical publications  of different media types (e.g. print or electronic etc.)
+ISSNs (or International Standard Serial Numbers), are used by publishers (and others) to identify periodical publications  of different media types (e.g. print or electronic etc.)

 This function library contains functions to:
 *   Format ISSNs